nakulmitra/database-postgresql/notes/right-join.md

 ## Summary
 - **RIGHT JOIN** returns all rows from the **right table** and matching rows from the **left table**.
 If there's no match, NULL values are filled in for columns from the left table.
 - It's commonly used when you want to ensure the **right table**'s data is fully represented in your result set.
-- It’s the reverse of **LEFT JOIN**, which prioritizes the left table.
+- It's the reverse of **LEFT JOIN**, which prioritizes the left table.

 By understanding and applying **RIGHT JOIN**, you can handle various scenarios where you need to combine data from multiple tables with specific priorities.